 The applicant should include a statement of at least 250 words that describes interest in the event management industry/ destination management profession and how you would benefit from the scholarship.
 All documents should be in English, please.

 Applications will be reviewed by a committee of destination management professionals.
 The decision will be made prior to the ADMEI Annual Conference and announced there.
-The 2018 conference will be held in Chicago, IL.
+The 2019 conference will be held in Houston, TX USA.
 The scholarship winner need not be present to accept the scholarship.